dustin10/VichGeographicalBundle/Resources/doc/index.rst

 -------------------------------------------------

 You can configure which properties of your entity are used to store the latitude and longitude coordinates.
-By default the latitude property is named 'latitude' and the longitude property is named 'longitude'.
+By default the latitude property is named ``latitude`` and the longitude property is named ``longitude``.
 You can set these properties using the class annotation.

 Here is an example::